pauliejes/SandboxDocs/docs/tutorials/custom-graphic-tutorial.md

 [TOC]

 # Overview
 One powerful way to extend the VW Sandbox without knowing too much about or changing the VW Sandbox architecture is to write custom graphics.
 Most simulation development involves manipulating existing Graphic types (e.g., 3D models, primitive shapes, particle systems).
 Sometimes you will want to create custom Graphic types that directly interface with THREE.js -- the JavaScript 3D library used by the Graphics driver.
-For example, custom graphics you might want to create include an ocean, orthographic camera, advanced particle system, custom animation, or custom shader.
+For example, custom graphics you might want to create include:

+* ocean
+* orthographic camera
+* advanced particle system
+* custom animation
+* custom shader

-At its core, writing a custom graphic type involves defining a node definition.
+At its core, writing a custom graphic type involves defining a simulation object definition.
 Let's create a custom sphere to illustrate the process of writing a custom graphic type.
 You'll want to have a local server installation for this tutorial.

 !!! note:
     See the [Server Installation](../server-installation.md) guide to setup your local server.